yaelth/drive/README.md

 + MimeType inference is from the file's extension.

-  If you would like to coerce a certain mimeType that you'd prefer to assert with Google Drive pushes, use flag `-coerce-mime <short-key>`
+  If you would like to coerce a certain mimeType that you'd prefer to assert with Google Drive pushes, use flag `-coerce-mime <short-key>` See [List of MIME type short keys](https://github.com/odeke-em/drive/wiki/List-of-MIME-type-short-keys) for the full list of short keys.

 ```shell
 $ drive push -coerce-mime docx my_test_doc